-Apply MySQL sharding to distribute write traffic to multiple MySQL masters.
+- Apply MySQL sharding to distribute write traffic to multiple MySQL primaries.

 You might think that 1,000 writes per second is too low a threshold.
 We set it to 1,000 because:

-We allow the R&D team to use large text fields.
-When the length of a single row increases to a certain point, the write performance for the master database and the replication performance for the slave database may be drastically slower.
+- We allow the R&D team to use large text fields.
+When the length of a single row increases to a certain point, the write performance for the primary database and the replication performance for the secondary database may be drastically slower.
 Thus, we can't expect a high write rate for a single node.

 Does the application require that the 99th percentile response time be within one millisecond (ms)?

 If yes, we'd better not directly read or write to the database.
 We can use Redis as a buffer layer.
 The front-end directly reads and writes to Redis to ensure high-speed I/O.